baeuke/qazaqsha-dasturler/README.md

 - **Dastur FM Icon:** Once the player is closed, it can be reopened by clicking on the "Dastur FM" radio icon.

 - **Fullscreen Mode:** Users can go fullscreen and view the website as a presentation by clicking on the "Fullscreen" button in the upper right corner.

+**Note:** This project was developed by Baurzhan and Dilnaz as a part of nFactorial Incubator Hackathon 2022.